Car Sounds Like Air Escaping When Turned Off: Causes & Fixes

 The volume of the sound can vary too.
 Sometimes it’s very faint, so you’ll only notice it in a quiet environment.
 Other times, it might be loud enough to catch your attention, even if background noise exists.

 It’s crucial to note that if this sound is accompanied by other symptoms, like a check engine light, a significant drop in performance, or visible leakage under your car, then it might indicate a more serious issue.
-However, the ‘air escaping’ sound can be quite benign, but it could also be a sign of several potential issues that we will explore next.
+However, the ‘air escaping’ sound can be quite benign, but it could also be a sign of several potential problems that we will explore next.

 Common Causes of ‘Air Escaping’ Sound When the Car is Turned Off